mesaugat/tech-companies-in-nepal/README.md

 - [Three Monks](http://www.threemonk.com/) | New Baneshwor, Kathmandu | Carter the growing needs in the space of technical expertise with special focus on Digital Financial Services, Money Transfer Business and Entertainment Companies
 - [Unelma Platforms](http://unelmaplatforms.com/) | Ratnanagar, Chitwan | Unelma Platforms is a provider of software development services for higher-education, healthcare and business markets
 - [UniAxilSoftwares](http://uniaxialsoftwares.com/) | Anamnagar, Kathmandu | Innovation - for real world problems
-- [Unifun](https://unifun.com/) | Nagpokhari, Kathmandu | Unifun is a provider of high-class IT products for Mobile Operators.
+- [Unifun](https://unifun.com/) | Nagpokhari, Kathmandu | Unifun is a provider of high-class IT products for Mobile Operators

 ## V - X
 - [Verisk Nepal](http://verisknepal.com.np/) | Hattisar, Kathmandu | Verisk Nepal is the software development and information technology (IT) service support center for Verisk Analytics